- Flu vs Cold: Flu starts suddenly with high fever and muscle aches.

 With October, influenza (flu) and other respiratory infections tend to increase.
 School season, more time indoors, and changing weather all raise transmission risk.
 Here is a practical roadmap for the 2025-2026 season.

 Quick answer.
 Türkiye's national influenza surveillance, run by the Public Health General Directorate (HSGM), shows seasonal flu activity peaking between December and February [2].
 The optimal vaccination window is October-November; primary care prioritises adults 65+, pregnant individuals, healthcare workers, and chronic-disease patients.
-The CDC reports that in the United States flu has caused between 9-41 million illnesses and 12,000-52,000 deaths annually in recent severity-graded seasons [4].
+The Centers for Disease Control and Prevention (CDC) estimates that from 2010-2025 flu was associated with roughly 9.4-51 million illnesses, 120,000-710,000 hospitalisations and 6,300-52,000 deaths per year in the United States (excluding the atypical 2020-2021 season) [4].

 Flu Season 2026: Symptoms, Vaccine Timing & Request an Ambulance